Stanley Nyagah

+Early life and education

-Nyagah was born on the slopes of Mt Kenya at Ka-mavĩndĩ (the place of bones) farm in Mũkũũrĩ sub-location on 12th September 1936 to Esther Kerû and Stanley Ngaithia, the 4th of their 10 children.
+Nyagah was born on the slopes of Mt Kenya at Ka-mavĩndĩ (the place of bones) farm in Mũkũũrĩ sub-location on 12 September 1936 to Esther Kerû and Stanley Ngaithia, the 4th of their 10 children.
 He belongs to the Rwamba clan.

 He went to Muragari School.
 Thereafter, he attended St Paul's High School - Kevote and went for 'A' levels in Uganda, before proceeding to the US.
 He enrolled at the University of Wisconsin for his BA and Syracuse University - Maxwell School of Government in upstate New York for his MPA, graduating summa cum laude.
 He lived and worked in Bedford, UK while he studied accounting and was the first Kenyan to receive certification from the Association of Chartered Certified Accountants (ACCA), the global body for professional accountants.